Abrons AIRspace Program

 Visual Artist Residencies

-Abrons Arts Center awards ten visual art residencies to New York City based artists.
+Abrons Arts Center awards eight visual art residencies to New York City based artists.
 Residents are provided a free studio for 16-weeks within the Abrons facility, located in the Lower East Side of Manhattan.
-Throughout the residency cycle, monthly studio visits are arranged with critics, curators, artists, and other art-workers.
-A range of career development opportunities are scheduled throughout the residency including public talks, open studios, annual group exhibition, & educational work with Abrons’ Engagement Program.
+Throughout the residency cycle, monthly studio visits are arranged with critics, curators, artists and other art-workers.
+A range of career development opportunities are scheduled throughout the residency including public talks, open studios, an annual group exhibition, & educational work with Abrons’ Engagement Program.
 Among the artists selected for the AIRspace program are painters, printmakers, photographers, sculptors, and video and installation artists.
 Residents are selected by a juried panel of professional artists, critics, curators, and Abrons Arts Center staff.

 Performing Artist Residencies